sando38/helm-ejabberd/charts/ejabberd/README.md

 **Note:**

-A helper app [reloader](https://github.com/stakater/Reloader) is deployed which is used to renew certificates mounted as secrets into the container.
-If you don't want this, you can disable it in `.Values.reloader`.
+A sidecar is used to watch changes for ejabberd secrets containing TLS certs.
+The sidecar tends to be slower than ejabberd at startup.
+If you experience certs not being loaded correctly, consider increasing the wait period in `.Values.certFiles.sideCar.waitPeriod`.
+See also the respective [issue](https://github.com/sando38/helm-ejabberd/issues/4).
+The sidecar is disabled at default.

 ejabberd's HTTP listener is deployed as well, however, currently no default [request_handler](https://docs.ejabberd.im/admin/configuration/listen-options/#request-handlers)